- Home

 aka: Grounded Generation, Factual Grounding

-Connecting AI outputs to verified sources or real data to reduce hallucinations and ensure responses are factually accurate.
+Connecting AI outputs to verified sources or real data to reduce hallucinations and ensure responses are factually accurate and verifiable.

 Guardrails